Whether to Buy or Lease.

 - Electric car technology is changing very rapidly.
 A leased car can be turned in at the end of the 2 or 3 year lease for a new electric car with all of the updated safety features, autonomous driving features, and possibly a larger capacity battery.

-- Cars that are turned in at the end of the lease add to the pool of used EVs that available for people who don't wish to buy new cars and people who can't afford to buy or lease a new car.
+- Cars that are turned in at the end of the lease add to the pool of used very affordable EVs that available for people who don't wish to buy new cars and people who can't afford to buy or lease a new car.
 This helps to expand the number of EVs in use.

 - Lease payments tend to be based on your credit score.
 The better your credit score the lower the lease payment you are likely to be offered.